 There are over 500 pure and mixed breeds and all of them have different intelligence levels, some are more intelligent while others lack it.
 A dog’s intelligence is very important because most of the factors are dependent upon it, such as trainability, agility, and ability to be alert and protective.

-Shih Poo: The Shih Poos are friendly and calm.
+Shih Poo in terms of intelligence: The Shih Poos are friendly and calm.
 The only problem one may face with the Shih Poos is that they bark their heart out.
-They love barking and keep barking for the long spans of time.
+They love barking and keep barking for long spans of time.

 Social and Friendly: